samsaem/LingGo/README.md

 GOOGLE_CALLBACK_URL=http://localhost:3035/google/callback
 ```

+## Running

+    npm start

+The backend will be available on http://localhost:3035 and terminal will returns a "App running on port 3035" message.

 ## LingGo App:
-**Sign-In Page:**
-This is the first page users will see.
-Users have the option to sign-in to an existing account or create a new account.

-Alternatively, users may choose to not create account and utilized the app without saving any data for their current session.

-**Bio Page:**
-Once users create an account they will be asked to complete their profile on the Bio Page.

-**Authentication Page:**
+**Log-in Page:**
-If users are logging into an existing account this page will sent an authentication code to verify their email.
+Users can create an account with LingGo through their gmail account to access additional features including adding, searching, editing, deleting notes and taking IPA quiz.

 **IPA Chart:**
-The interactive IPA chart includes two tables.
+The interactive IPA chart includes two tables (consonants and vowels).
 Both tables are interactive.
 Users may hover and click on a symbol.
 Once a symbol is clicked, a corresponding sound will automatically play.

 **Features:**
 1. _Audio:_ User is able to hear audio sample of the IPA symbol

+2. _Navigation Bar:_ At the bottom right of the page there is a navigation bar that can take users to other features including note, quiz, IPA chart, IPA keyboard.

+**Additional features when Users create an account with LingGo:**

-2. _Notes:_ Users are able to write and save notes to their account
+4. _Notes:_ Users are able to write, edit, save, and delete notes from their account

-3. _Search:_ Users can use the search feature to look for text in the notes they have saved
+5. _Search:_ Users can use the `search` feature at top of the web page to look for previous notes they have saved

-4.

-5. _Navigation Bar:_ At the top of the page there is a navigation bar that can take you back to the sign up, login, about us, or contact page.
+6. _IPA Keyboard:_ Since IPA symbols are special characters that aren't easily accessible through computer's keyboard, users can use this feature to get the `symbol` by click on the symbol and paste it.

+7. _Quiz:_ LingGo is launching a quiz feature that is currently in a beta phase and users can test their knowledge with our multiple choice quiz features on a certain topics of the IPA chart.

 ## BackEnd Endpoints